Thorneside, Queensland: Demographics

+Education

+South East Brisbane Steiner School is a private primary (Preparatory to Year 6) school for boys and girls at 12 John Street (27.4800°S 153.2014°E).
+It is affiliated with Steiner Education Australia, a peak body for Steiner education in Australia.

+There are no government schools in Thorneside.
+The nearest government primary school is Birkdale State School in neighbouring Birkdale to the south-east.
+The nearest government secondary school is Wellington Point State High School in Wellington Point to the east.

 Amenities

-Thorneside Community Hall is at 200-204 Mooroondu Road; it is operated by the Redland City Council.
+Thorneside Community Hall is at 200–204 Mooroondu Road; it is operated by the Redland City Council.

 The Redland City Council operates a mobile library service which visits Beth Boyd Park and Thorneside Community Hall.

 There is a boat ramp on the corner of Queens Esplanade and Helen Street on the south bank of Tingalpa Creek (27.4784°S 153.1980°E).
 It is managed by the Redland City Council.

 Parks

 There are a number of parks in the area: